QinbinLi/qinbinli.github.io/_pages/about.md

 My current research interests lie in machine learning, federated learning, privacy, and systems.

 # Recent News
+* Mar 2022: Invited to serve as a reviewer for NeurIPS 2022.
 * Jan 2022: Invited to serve as a reviewer for ICML 2022.
 * Nov 2021: One paper accepted to ICDE 2022.
 * Oct 2021: Invited to attend the 4th World Laureates Forum.